Viswanathan Anand is the most important player India has ever produced — and one of the defining figures in the history of competitive chess.

 2010: Defeating Topalov in Sofia

-Veselin Topalov, the 2005 FIDE World Champion, challenged Anand in a match played across Sofia, Bulgaria, and New Delhi in April and May 2010.
+Veselin Topalov, the 2005 FIDE World Champion, challenged Anand in a match played in Sofia, Bulgaria in April and May 2010.
 The contest went to the final game, deadlocked at 5-5 heading into Game 12.
-Anand won that game with the White pieces, taking the match 6-5 and retaining the title.
+Anand won that game with the Black pieces, taking the match 6-5 and retaining the title.
 The final position was a technical endgame conversion of a slight material advantage — precisely the kind of grinding technique his critics had once claimed he lacked.
 It remains one of the most tightly contested title matches of the modern era.

 2012: Defeating Gelfand in Moscow